 The purchase plus improvements mortgage is one of the best untapped opportunities when buying a home.
 Many homes for sale in the market are in great locations and the structure or ‘bones’ of the property is also excellent.
-But the property may not be totally up to date as far as to look or feel goes, or there may be a problem with the property that needs repair, or you might just have a different idea as far as how the interior could look.
+But the property may not be totally up to date as far as to look or feel goes, or there may be a problem with the property that needs repair, or you might just have a different idea or taste as far as how the interior could look.

-Either way, if the home needs a bit of updating or renovations, this is where a purchase plus improvements mortgage could really help out.
+In any case, if the home needs a bit of updating or renovations, this is where a purchase plus improvements mortgage could really help out.

 This article will show you, not just how the purchase plus improvements mortgage works, but will also provide the best tips and strategies to get the most value out of the program, without any additional stress or cost on your part.

 - How the purchase plus improvements program works in 7 steps

 - The 3 main purchase plus improvement programs in Canada, and the unique benefits of each.